Looking at the Internal Hero/Villain Framework

 So, asking Hodgman’s question of you: “Who do you want to be?
 The person you hope to be, or the person you fear you actually are?”

-Have you already embraced your inner villain and explored the complex nature of your soul?
+Have you already embraced your inner villain and explored the complex nature of your soul by facing the shadows inside?